-It’s time again for us to weigh in on the best free places to list your business online.
-Our previous list from 2016 is still helpful as well, but just like everything technology related…things evolve.
-Before we dive into the list, here’s a little refresher on business listings and why they matter to your business.
+This list is very helpful for businesses in 2018, but just like everything technology related…things evolve.
+Check out our blog post Top 10 Free Places to List Your Business to see all the relevant listings of 2020.
+Before we dive into this list, here’s a little refresher on business listings and why they matter to your business.

 Managing your business listings in 2018 is just one of things you need to do.
 Hopefully we’re not telling you something you don’t already know.
 If your business isn’t new, then the task is pretty simple: keep things accurate and complete, and eliminate out-of-date and duplicate listings.
 Sites like Moz Local make keeping an eye on that pretty painless.
 Checking out how visible, accurate, and complete your local picture is a good place to start.